Prof-ThiagoOliveira/blog/content/authors/admin/_index.md

 </p>

 <p align="justify">
-Currently, he is working at the NUI Galway as Researcher on development of statistical methods in sports.
+Currently, he is working on plant and animal breeding programmes in partnership with <a href="https://www.lgseeds.co.uk/">Limagrain</a> company at the Roslin Institute, University of Edinburgh, Scotland.
 </p>